Technical Guide

 • swell period is in seconds

-This means buoy power is not a direct physics unit like watts or kilowatts.
+This means the power score is not a direct physics unit like watts or kilowatts.
 It is a surf-forecast scoring metric that increases strongly with both size and period.

 Pseudocode